mley/cv/index.md

 Software-Development-Lead

-- Designing and implementing a a software-architecture for corporate fitness
+- Designing and implementing the software-architecture for a corporate health management solution
 - Implementing and deploying a mobile app on PlayStore and AppStore
 - Designing, implementing and operating a Spring Boot backend